 (e) Any other third parties if this is necessary to protect our or your rights, property, or safety and/or those of others.

 (f) If applicable, we may share details of your enquiries and/or bookings with the partner, affiliate, or agent who referred you to us.

 4. Automated decisions and profiling

 4.1 In performing certain of the functions above, we rely on technology that makes automatic and instantaneous decisions based on the criteria we determine to be relevant and the personal information we collect about you when you make an enquiry or request a brochure from us.
 We routinely test our software to improve the accuracy of these decisions and to prevent unintended bias.
-These decisions may affect the routing of and responses to your enquiries or requests, but we do not otherwise tailor our services based on the results of any automated decisions.

 5. Where we transfer and store personal information